-Bay City News Foundation serves the greater San Francisco Bay Area.
+Bay City News Foundation serves the greater San Francisco Bay Area and Northern California.
 We are backed by charitable donations from contributors who care about local news, a free press, democratic values and an informed citizenry.
 We target geographic and topical news deserts.
 We collaborate with other media.
 We experiment with technology.
 We work with journalism schools to train the next generation of reporters and provide paid internships for promising new journalists.
 Some of our stories get cross-published on the affiliated Bay City News regional newswire, reaching as many as 9 million people.
 Help us do more with a donation today.

 How to contact the Local News Matters newsroom